-Johnson, Juncker meet in search of a Brexit deal
+Johnson, Juncker hold Brexit talks; no visible breakthrough

-LUXEMBOURG (AP) — British Prime Minister Boris Johnson will have his first meeting with European Commission President Jean-Claude Juncker on Monday in search of a longshot Brexit deal.
+LUXEMBOURG (AP) — British Prime Minister Boris Johnson and European Commission President Jean-Claude Juncker agreed Monday to ramp up talks on securing an elusive Brexit deal, but the two sides gave starkly different assessments of how far apart they are.

-The two men are scheduled to hold talks over a lunch of snails and salmon in Luxembourg, amid claims from the U.K. — though not the EU — that a deal is in sight.
+The two men held their first face-to-face talks over a two-hour lunch in Juncker’s native Luxembourg amid claims from Britain that an agreement is in sight.

+“Yes there is a good chance of a deal.
+Yes, I can see the shape of it,” Johnson said after the meeting.

+EU leaders are far more skeptical.
+Luxembourg Prime Minister Xavier Bettel, who also met Johnson Monday, said the British leader needed to “stop speaking and act.”

+Juncker said the meeting had been “friendly,” while Johnson’s Downing St. office called it “constructive.”

+Johnson’s office said “the leaders agreed that the discussions needed to intensify and that meetings would soon take place on a daily basis,” with EU chief negotiator Michel Barnier and U.K. Brexit Secretary Steve Barclay getting involved in the talks.

-Johnson says the U.K. will leave the EU on the scheduled Oct.
-31 date, with or without a withdrawal agreement.
-But he insists he can strike a revised divorce deal with the bloc in time for an orderly departure.
-The agreement made by his predecessor, Theresa May, was rejected three times by Britain’s Parliament.
+Johnson says the U.K. will leave the EU on the scheduled date of Oct.
+31 with or without a Brexit divorce deal.
+But he insists he can strike a revised agreement with the bloc in time for an orderly departure.
+The agreement made by his predecessor, Theresa May, was rejected three times by Britain’s Parliament, prompting her to resign.

 Johnson said in a Daily Telegraph column Monday that he believes “passionately” that a deal can be agreed and approved at a summit of EU leaders on Oct.
 17-18.

-But the EU says it is still waiting for firm proposals from the U.K.
+While the EU says it is still waiting for firm proposals from the U.K., Johnson spokesman James Slack said Britain had “put forward workable solutions in a number of areas.”

+He declined to elaborate, saying it was unhelpful to negotiate in public.

+After meeting Juncker over a lunch of pollock and mushroom-pea risotto, Johnson moved on to talks with Bettel.

+Their noisy presence scuttled a planned outdoor news conference from the pair.
+Instead Bettel addressed reporters alone, next to an empty lectern, while Johnson issued his statement outside the British Embassy.

+The visibly frustrated Luxembourg leader said Johnson needed to “stop speaking and act.”

-The key sticking point is the “backstop,” an insurance policy in May’s agreement intended to guarantee an open border between EU member Ireland and the U.K.’s Northern Ireland.
+The key sticking point to a Brexit deal is the “backstop,” an insurance policy in May’s agreement intended to guarantee an open border between EU member Ireland and the U.K.’s Northern Ireland.
 That is vital both to the local economy and to Northern Ireland’s peace process.

 British Brexit supporters oppose the backstop because it keeps the U.K. bound to EU trade rules, limiting its ability to forge new free trade agreements around the world after Brexit.

-Britain has suggested the backstop could be replaced by “alternative arrangements,” but the EU says it has yet to hear any workable suggestions.
+Britain has suggested the backstop could be replaced by “alternative arrangements” — a mix of technology to replace border checks and a common area for agricultural products and animals covering the whole island of Ireland — but the EU says it has yet to hear any workable suggestions.

-Neither side expects a breakthrough Monday, but much still rests on Johnson’s encounter with Juncker, who like other EU officials is tired of the long-running Brexit drama, and wary of Johnson’s populist rhetoric.

-The British leader has vowed to leave the bloc “do or die” and compared himself to angry green superhero the Incredible Hulk, telling the Mail on Sunday newspaper: “The madder Hulk gets, the stronger Hulk gets, and he always escapes … and that is the case for this country.”
+On Sunday, the British leader compared himself and the U.K. to angry green superhero the Incredible Hulk, telling the Mail on Sunday newspaper: “The madder Hulk gets, the stronger Hulk gets, and he always escapes … and that is the case for this country.”

 European Parliament Brexit chief Guy Verhofstadt branded the comparison “infantile,” and it also earned a rebuke from “Hulk” star Mark Ruffalo.

-Note: A previous version of this story was corrected to show that Johnson sent lawmakers home until Oct.
-14, not Oct.
-31.